ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 # Application Profile Overview {#overview}

 The objective of this document is to specify how to authorize nodes, provide keys, and protect a pub-sub communication, using {{I-D.ietf-ace-key-groupcomm}}, which expands from the ACE framework ({{I-D.ietf-ace-oauth-authz}}), and transport profiles ({{I-D.ietf-ace-dtls-authorize}}, {{I-D.ietf-ace-oscore-profile}}, {{I-D.ietf-ace-mqtt-tls-profile}}).
 The pub-sub communication protocol can be based on CoAP, as described in {{I-D.ietf-core-coap-pubsub}}, MQTT {{MQTT-OASIS-Standard-v5}} , or other transport.
-Note that both publishers and subscribers use the same pub-sub communication protocol and the same transport profile of ACE in their interaction with the broker.
+Note that both Publishers and Subscribers use the same pub-sub communication protocol and the same transport profile of ACE in their interaction with the broker.
 However, all clients need to use CoAP when communicating to the KDC.

 The architecture of the scenario is shown in {{archi}}.